 Device modifications and repairs should be completed according to advice given by our service technicians.
 Changing any parameters of the Inventure may cause malfunction and warranty loss.
 If you are unfamiliar with a particular repair work, seek assistance from our technicians at our Support Center.

 Keep the printer away from heat sources, fire, flammable materials, humidity as well as from water and other liquids.
 Place the machine away from any equipment emitting radiation.
 To prevent any inadvertent use, keep the device out of reach of children and animals.
 It is forbidden to shake or drop the printer as it may cause breakdowns.
 The equipment is not intended for use in a potentially explosive environment.

-The DSS Station uses high-temperature water to operate, therefore, it must be placed on a flat and stable surface where splashing can be avoided.
+The Zortrax DSS station operates at high temperatures, therefore, it must be placed on a flat and stable surface where splashing can be avoided.
 Be careful while filling up the container with water.
 Do not fill the device all the way to the top.
 Make sure that the water level is above the model.
 If you plan to remove the support from a bigger model, use less water.

-It is possible to check whether the support has already been dissolved or not during the cleaning process.
-If your model is ready to be removed from the DSS Station before the estimated time, you can turn off the machine earlier.
+It is possible to check whether the supports have already been dissolved or not during the cleaning process.
+If your model is ready to be removed from the Zortrax DSS station before the estimated time, you can turn off the machine earlier.
 Remember to be very careful while opening/closing the top cover.